thefactus/go-tasker/README.md

   <img src="./gopher.png" alt="Gopher">
 </p>

-This project is a Go-based web application that provides a simple and intuitive interface for managing to-do lists.
-It features a robust backend with a SQLite database, and includes functionalities for dealing with to-do lists.
+This project is a Go-based REST API that allows users to manage to-do lists through a simple and intuitive interface.
+It features a robust backend with an SQLite database and includes functionalities for dealing with to-do lists.
 The project also includes a comprehensive set of unit tests and a Makefile for easy building and testing.
-It's designed with a focus on clean, maintainable code and follows best practices for Go project structure.
+The project is designed with clean, maintainable code and follows best practices for structuring Go applications.

+**The project is still in progress and should be finished soon.**

 ## To-dos